Renting a Student Room in Amsterdam: not easy

 Others in the market for a long-stay or short-stay place in the city also experience that finding a room is difficult.

-In fact, well into September (2017) throughout the Netherlands hundreds of international students reportedly are still without a room.
+Often, well into a semester throughout the Netherlands hundreds of international students reportedly are still without a room.
 They make do by staying with friends, at a camping, or at a youth hostel.

 But for the time being you still need to join the room-hunting fray.